Mayaguana

-Mayaguana (from Taíno language Mayaguana, meaning "Lesser Midwestern Land") is the easternmost island and district of The Bahamas.
+Mayaguana (from Lucayan language Mayaguana, meaning "Lesser Midwestern Land") is the easternmost island and district of The Bahamas.
 Its population was 277 in the 2010 census.
 It has an area of about 280 km2.

 About 100 km north of Great Inagua and 560 km southeast of the capital Nassau, Mayaguana is considered the halfway point between South Florida and Puerto Rico and is about 830 km off Palm Beach, Florida.
 It is a popular stopover for boaters en-route to the eastern Caribbean.

 Etymology

-The indigenous Lucayan people (Taíno) named the island Mayaguana (or Mariguana) meaning "lesser mid-western land".
+The Indigenous Lucayan people (Taíno) named the island Mayaguana (or Mariguana) meaning "lesser mid-western land".

 History

-Mayaguana was inhabited by Lucayans (Taino) prior to the arrival of the Spanish following 1492.
+Mayaguana was inhabited by Lucayans (Taíno) prior to the arrival of the Spanish following 1492.
 After the last of the Lucayans were carried off to Hispaniola by the Spanish early in the 16th century, the island remained uninhabited until 1812, when people began to migrate from the Turks and Caicos Islands, which are located about 100 km southeast.